Kai-Meiklejohn/RegexFSMSearch/README.md

-the cat was hugged by the bird . the fish hugged the fish . a dog was found by a cat . the dog was found by the moose . the mouse hugged the dog . the bird loved a cat . a bird was chased by a fish .
+the cat was hugged by the bird . the fish hugged the fish . a dog was found by a cat . the dog was found by the moose . search the mouse hugged the dog . the bird loved a cat . a bird was chased by a fish .